- Health care access during COVID-19

-- Participate in regular community phone calls with the Yukon government community advisors, the Emergency Coordination Centre and the Health Emergency Operations Centre.
+- Participate in regular community phone calls with Government of Yukon community advisors, the Emergency Coordination Centre and the Health Emergency Operations Centre.

 - Ensure that community leaders and other key people are on the email list to receive the daily situation reports from the Emergency Coordination Centre.

-- Monitor Yukon.ca/COVID-19 for the latest information, including news releases, on the Yukon government’s response to the pandemic.
+- Monitor Yukon.ca/COVID-19 for the latest information, including news releases, on the Government of Yukon's response to the pandemic.

 CMOH health orders and recommendations

-The Chief Medical Officer of Health, the Government of Yukon’s Emergency Measures Organization and the Minister of Community Services realize that these are extraordinary measures that may cause hardship for people, families, communities and businesses.
+The Chief Medical Officer of Health (CMOH), the Government of Yukon’s Emergency Measures Organization and the Minister of Community Services realize that these are extraordinary measures that may cause hardship for people, families, communities and businesses.

 By carefully following the legal orders and the directions of the CMOH, Yukoners can each take responsibility and help to control of the spread of COVID-19 in Yukon.